JulianWong310/Math-Rhino/2026_Grade3/⭐⭐project/2026_04_11_julian_recurstable_law/theory_of_recurstable_numbers.md

 ---

-## Recurstable Numbers: The Core Concept
+## 6.Recurstable Numbers: The Core Concept

 ### Etymology
 The term **"Recurstable"** is a portmanteau created by me, combining **Recursion** and **Stable**.